 These potential problems are addressed in the text.
 When both parties agree to renegotiate, the previous contract is canceled.

 Assuming all parties agree on the new terms, you may "novate" a contract.
-Despite the fact that this phrase is unfamiliar to most of us, it is just a legal term for exchanging papers.
-A new contract is, in fact, created by Novation.
+Although this phrase is unfamiliar to most of us, it is just a legal term for exchanging papers.
+A new contract is created by Novation.
 The parties have to get rid of the previous one.
 As a result of the new agreement, it could:

 Replace a commitment with a new one.